melasistema/Laravel-LLM-Dataset-Explorer/README.md

 ----------

 ### 🌟 Thank you for checking out this project!
-Feel free to contribute, raise issues, or improve the code.
+Feel free to contribute, raise issues, fix or improve the code.
 Let’s make data exploration more engaging with **AI**! 🚀

 ----------